nyu-devops/lab-flask-sqlalchemy/README.md

 ## Prerequisite Installation using Vagrant

-The easiest way to use this lab is with Vagrant and VirtualBox. if you don't have this software the first step is down download and install it.
+The easiest way to use this lab is with **Vagrant** and **VirtualBox**. if you don't have this software the first step is down download and install it.

 Download [VirtualBox](https://www.virtualbox.org/)